 This bridge is an uncommon example of a multi-span pony truss.
 Pony truss bridges tend to be single span structures more often.
 The bridge is traditionally composed, and overall retains decent historic integrity with no severe alterations, although it was noted that prior repairs had replaced some rivets with bolts.
-It is not known if the cantilevered sidewalk on the bridge is original, or if it was added.
+Based on review of the 2020 report, it appears the sidewalk cantilevers are riveted and thus the sidewalk appears to be original to the bridge.

 Although the construction date for many of Ontario's rivet-connected truss bridges is unknown (at least to HistoricBridges.org), this bridge appears to be a very old surviving example of a rivet-connected truss bridge.
 Earlier truss bridges were typically pin-connected.
 The more rigid rivet-connected truss bridge represented an advancement in bridge construction.